 Asbestos must be treated with extreme caution at all times as when disturbed, fine asbestos fibres can become airborne.
 When airborne the fibres can be inhaled and cause lung cancer, mesothelioma and asbestosis.
 These diseases can eventuate up to 25 to 40 years after an individual is initially exposed.
 Consequently, appropriate personal protective equipment must be utilised to ensure personal safety.

-Qualified inspectors from ADE Consulting Group undertake asbestos surveys for a variety of property owners, including residential, private business, state, and public/private consortiums throughout Sydney, NSW and Australia.
-Our team of expert consultants are based in Sydney, Newcastle and Melbourne, giving us the scope we need to undertake hazardous materials and investigations across the country.
+Qualified inspectors from ADE Consulting Group undertake asbestos surveys for a variety of property owners, including residential, private business, state, and public/private consortiums throughout Sydney, NSW and all of Australia.
+Our team of expert consultants are based in Sydney, Newcastle, Brisbane and Melbourne, giving us the scope we need to undertake hazardous materials and investigations across the country.

 ADE’s own in-house NATA accredited laboratory allows for rapid response and fast reporting turnaround time.